 - Improving wastewater-treatment options for agriculture and livestock

-A complete list of the selected projects is available here.
+A complete list of the selected projects is available on the Advanced Manufacturing Office website.

 DOE’s Office of Energy Efficiency and Renewable Energy’s Advanced Manufacturing Office oversees these investments supporting the Administration’s goal to address the climate emergency.
 They will help ensure that the United States builds a 100% clean-energy economy and reaches net-zero emissions by 2050.